junchen-deng/Phylogenetics_workshop_JoaoLab_2026/README.md

 5) Save the trimmed alignments as **TEF_trimmed.fna** and **rpb1_trimmed.fna**.
 You can also download these two files from this repository.

 > :bulb: **Tip:** In AliView, you can ask it to use any tools that you prefer to perform the alignment.
 Go to AliView '**Settings**' and the tab '**Align ALL program**'.
 You can provide the command line and path to any tools that you installed.
-By default, AliView uses **Muscle** for the alignment.
-I personally prefer **Mafft**.
+By default, AliView uses **MUSCLE** for the alignment.
+I personally prefer **MAFFT**.

-# Part 5: Phylogenetic pipeline -- prepare your list of sequences and alignment
+# Part 5: Phylogenetic pipeline -- gene concatenation